ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 ]
 ```

-list.pop([i])
-Remove the item at the given position in the list, and return it.
-If no index is specified, a.pop() removes and returns the last item in the list.
+`list.pop([i])` removes the item at the given position in the list, and return it.
+If no index is specified, `a.pop()` removes and returns the last item in the list.
 (The square brackets around the i in the method signature denote that the parameter is optional, not that you should type square brackets at that position.)

 ```{code-cell}
 assert fruits == ['grape', 'orange', 'apple', 'pear', 'banana', 'kiwi', 'apple', 'banana']